Professor-G/pyBIA/docs/source/Machine Learning.rst

 Assessing RF Performance
 -----------

-Using the model created above, we generate both a confusion matrix and a ROC curve.
+Using the model created above, we can generate both a confusion matrix and a ROC curve.

 .. code-block:: python